Towards Language Model Guided TLA+ Proof Automation

 The proving approach in $\tlaplus$ represents a distinct paradigm when compared to other prominent formal theorem provers, particularly in how proofs are structured and developed.
 In what follows, we discuss the most important differences.

-{\bf \TLAPM vs Tactic-based Interactive Theorem Provers}\quad In the landscape of formal theorem proving, many popular \textit{Interactive Theorem Provers} (ITPs) such as Lean~\cite{moura2021lean4} and Rocq~\cite{Rocq} employ a tactic-based approach to proof construction.
-In these systems, machine-checkable formal proofs are expressed as sequences of \textit{tactics}---commands that systematically transform the proof state.
+{\bf \TLAPM vs Tactic-based Interactive Theorem Provers}\quad In the landscape of formal theorem proving, many popular \textit{Interactive Theorem Provers} (ITPs) such as Lean~\cite{moura2021lean4}, Rocq~\cite{Rocq}, and Isabelle/HOL~\cite{isabelle-hol-Nipkow-Paulson-Wenzel} support a tactic-based approach to proof construction.\footnote{ Tactical proofs are not the only style these provers support.
+For example, Lean also supports calculational proofs.
+Isabelle also supports hierarchically structured proofs similar to TLAPS; in fact, Isabelle is one of the backend provers used by $\TLAPM$.} In the tactical style of proving, machine-checkable formal proofs are expressed as sequences of \textit{tactics}---commands that systematically transform the proof state.
 Users guide the proof development by iteratively applying these tactics, effectively directing the prover through the proving process.
 The Lean proof in Figure \ref{fig:prover_diff_lean4_example} illustrates this: the proof of \texttt{T1} is a sequence of tactics (lines 6-9) like \texttt{intro}, \texttt{ring\_nf}, and \texttt{simp} that manipulate and solve the proof goal.

 The proof methodology in $\tlaplus$, however, follows a fundamentally different structure.
 Rather than tactical transformations, $\tlaplus$ proofs are organized hierarchically---users establish complex claims by identifying and introducing intermediate sub-claims.
 For instance, the $\tlaplus$ proof in Figure \ref{fig:prover_diff_tlaps_example} demonstrates this structure, the explicit intermediate sub-claims \texttt{L0} and \texttt{L1} collectively establish the goal \texttt{T1}.
 This hierarchical proof continues growing until the entire proof is directly machine-checkable by backend provers.
 This methodological distinction has significant implications for how proofs are developed, understood, and potentially automated within the $\TLAPM$.